cinghie/wordpress-starter-pack/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==

+= 2.7.1 =
+* Tweak: Made some adjustments to the Access Token login process

 = 2.7 =
 * New: Now easily get your own Access Token to avoid any Facebook connection issues.
 Simply click the blue "Log in and get my Access Token" button on the plugin's settings page and connect your Facebook account to get your token.
 The Access Token will work to get posts from ANY Facebook page.
 Thanks to our friends at SlickRemix for powering our new login and getting the plugin back up and running again!